 The term distributed team is used to refer to a group of individuals who work from different geographic locations rather than working from the same office location.
 They make use of the internet for collaborating with the team members.
 For example, some members of the team may work from a company’s office located in California, while other members may work from New York, London, etc.

-The advantages of outsourcing for a business are plentiful.
+The advantages of outsourcing development to India are plentiful for any business.
 Some of the main advantages of outsourcing are given here below -

 Concentrate On Your Core Business Processes: Outsourcing allows businesses to concentrate on their core processes and outsource their non-core processes such as HR, IT, accounting, etc. to outsourcing services providers.
 This helps them to accelerate their growth.